Altice USA

-Altice USA, Inc., commonly known as Altice, is an American cable television provider with headquarters in New York City.
-It delivers pay television, Internet access, telephone services, and original television content to approximately 4.9 million residential and business customers in 21 states.
+Altice USA, Inc., commonly known as Altice, is an American telecommunications provider with headquarters in New York City, owned by the Franco-Israeli businessman Patrick Drahi.
+The company delivers pay television, Internet access, telephone services, and original television content to approximately 4.9 million residential and business customers in 21 U.S. states.
+Altice USA is based at One Court Square in Long Island City, Queens, New York City.
+The company's operational center is located at Cablevision's former headquarters in Bethpage, Nassau County, New York, on Long Island.
+With its combined brands, Altice USA is the fourth-largest cable provider in the U.S., serving customers residing in the New York metropolitan area as well as in several Midwestern and Southern U.S. states.

 As a multiple-systems operator, the company operates the Optimum brand.
 The company also provides international news through the February 2017 U.S. launch of i24NEWS and local news through News 12 Networks.
-It formerly operated the Suddenlink brand.

-With its combined brands, Altice USA is the fourth-largest cable provider in the U.S., having customers residing in the New York City tri-state area, as well as several midwestern and southern states.

-In November 2016, Altice USA announced a five-year plan for fiber-to-the-home to build a network capable of delivering 10 Gbit/s broadband speed.
+In November 2016, Altice USA announced a five-year plan for fiber-to-the-home service to build a network capable of delivering 10 Gbit/s broadband speed.
 In August 2017, the company stated it was on track to reach one million homes by the end of 2018.
 In June 2017, Altice USA raised US$2.2 billion in an initial public stock offering.

-Altice USA is based at One Court Square in Long Island City, Queens with its operational center located at Cablevision's former headquarters in Bethpage, New York.

-In April 2022, Altice USA announced it would be rebranding Suddenlink under the Optimum name.
+In April 2022, Altice USA announced that the company would be rebranding its former Suddenlink brand under the Optimum name.